Evaporator coil blowing hot air

 HVAC

-The answer to 'evaporator coil blowing hot air' is that the evaporator coil is likely not functioning properly.
-This can be caused by a few common issues, such as a refrigerant leak, a problem with the blower fan, or a clogged air filter.
-When the evaporator coil is not working correctly, it can blow warm air instead of the expected cool air.
+The answer to 'evaporator coil blowing hot air' is that the evaporator coil is not functioning properly, which can be caused by a refrigerant leak, a blocked air flow, or a problem with the blower fan.
+This can result in the evaporator coil blowing warm air instead of cool air.

 Step-by-Step Guide